snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

 ```

-  -- if we look at industry it looks like we have some null and empty rows, let's take a look at these
+ **If we look at industry it looks like we have some null and empty rows, let's take a look at these**

   ```sql
 SELECT DISTINCT industry